-To pack this all together, the default bundle format uses SquashFS.
+To pack this all together, these contents are collected into a SquashFS image.
 This provides good compression while allowing to mount the bundle without having to unpack it on the target system.
 This way, no additional intermediate storage is required.
+For more details see the Bundle Formats section.